CheesecakeTV/SwiftGUI/README.md

 A python-package to quickly create user-interfaces (GUIs).

-I really liked PySimpleGUI (before they went "premium"), but once you work a lot with it, you'll notice the downsides of it more and more.
+I really liked PySimpleGUI (until they went "premium"), but once you work a lot with it, you'll notice the downsides of it more and more.

-`SwiftGUI` adapts some concepts of `PySimpleGUI`, but is even simpler (in my opinion) and a lot less annoying to use.
+**SwiftGUI can be used almost exactly like PySimpleGUI**, but has a lot of additional features.\
+Also, not gonna lie, SwiftGUI's naming is different sometimes.
+`enable_event` is called `default_event`, makes more sense in my opinion.

 There will be a lot of learning-material, including
 - Written tutorials (see "getting started" below)